jchobanana/Moon/_posts/2017-11-30-Idea-Sketches.md

 ---
 layout: post
-title:  "Sketches(?)"
+title:  "Sketches (?)"
-excerpt: "Small drawings sometiimes make it into bigger project, but sometimes just go to trash can."
+excerpt: "Small drawings sometiimes make it into bigger projects, but most of the time just go to trash.
+These are the survivors from trash can."
 project: true
 tag:
-- video
+- drawing
 - 2017
 comments: false
 ---